evalieungh/FATES_INCLINE/src/simulation_setup/simulation_setup_notes.md

 ## Download data

-Check whether it's possible to re-use the data from the old setup.
+Check whether it's possible to re-use the data from the old setup, at least the surface data files.
 If not, I have to find forcing for the site and bias-correct before applying forcing again.

 Prepared single-site forcing available on GitHub, modified from the [NorESM-LSP]().
 All these prepared folders include modified surface data (see [the dataprep_surfacedata notebook](https://github.com/evalieungh/FATES_INCLINE/blob/main/src/data_handling/dataprep_surfacedata.ipynb)).
 Zipped files are available for GSWP3, COSMO, and COSMO-Warmed under [evalieungh/FATES_INCLINE/main/data/](https://github.com/evalieungh/FATES_INCLINE/tree/main/data).